Spring cleaning your bedroom? Remember to clean your pillows, too!

 - Freshen them by vacuuming (use a setting that has less suction) or place them in the dryer on an “air only” setting for 15-20 minutes.

-- If the pillow comes with a removable cover that is washable, clean it according to directions on the care label.
+- If the pillow comes with a removable and washable cover, clean it according to the directions on the care label.

 - Submerge the pillow in lukewarm water mixed with a small amount of mild detergent.
-Carefully squeeze water through the pillow to clean.
+Carefully squeeze water through the pillow to clean it.

-- Using cool water, rinse until water runs clear.
+- Using cool water, rinse until the water runs clear.